reihunter360/project-valkyria-irc/trunk/documentation/README.txt

 - Fixed a bug in which MightyStrike could be used continuously without cooldown.
 - Fixed a bug in which fleeing would cause the bot to break in a one vs one battle against an orb fountain.
+- Fixed a bug in which you could use consumable items with the !use command and the item would be decreased from your inventory.
+- Fixed a bug in which MightyStrike could be used continuously without a cooldown.
+- Fixed a bug where if something was weak to lightning it would also take double damage for light element as well.
+- Fixed a bug with Fullbring when used on +TP items.
+- Fixed a bug in which monsters killed by AOEs were giving double the style points that it should have.

+Again, this isn't everything.
+Be sure to read the versions.txt in the documentation folder for a full list of everything

  _______________________________________________________________________
 /                                                                       \